Dehumidifier Buying Guide

-This option helps a dehumidifier set fan speed and maintain your desired humidity level consistently.
+This option helps a dehumidifier set the fan speed and maintain your desired humidity level consistently.
 Air is being dehumidified very effectively.
-Minus with running fan is that it consumes more energy.
+Minus with a running fan is that it consumes more energy.

 Fan Runtime Only When Dehumidifying.
-When compressor turns off, also fan turns off.
+When the compressor turns off, also the fan turns off.
 Saves energy because the fan doesn’t run without a need and help secure the system more efficient.